Alzheimer's disease is the most common cause of mental decline or dementia.

-It always gets worse over time, but how quickly this happens varies.
+It usually gets worse over time.
+How quickly this happens can vary.
 Some people lose the ability to do daily activities early on, while others may still do fairly well until much later in the disease.

-We don’t fully understand what causes Alzheimer’s disease, but researchers believe age, family history, certain genes, abnormal proteins in the brain, environmental factors, immune system issues and infections may play a role.
+We don’t fully understand what causes Alzheimer’s disease, but researchers believe a variety of genetic and other factors may play a role:

 No single test can diagnose Alzheimer’s disease, so your doctor will use a series of tests to rule out other conditions.
-If your doctor determines you have Alzheimer’s disease, she’ll prescribe treatments that may help ease some of your symptoms.
+If your doctor determines you have Alzheimer’s disease, prescribing treatments may help ease some of your symptoms.

 If you have Alzheimer’s, it’s important to stay healthy.
 Eat well, exercise and participate in social activities.
-Make sure to keep up with healthcare appointments and to continue to manage any other health conditions you may have, such as diabetes or heart disease.
+Be sure to keep up with health care appointments and to continue to manage any other health conditions you may have, such as diabetes or heart disease.